 Interview with EV Tech Insider

-We recently had the opportunity to give an in-depth interview about us and our products to the trade magazine EV Tech Insider.
+We recently had the opportunity to give the specialist magazine EV Tech Insider an in-depth interview about us and our products.
 Read the complete article here:

 What are the advantages of using 3D-printed motors compared to conventional manufacturing?